GPII/gpii-payloads/CloudBasedMatchMaker.md

 ## Cloud Based Match Maker Payload Examples

-See [the MatchMaker documentation at GPII wiki](https://wiki.gpii.net/w/Architecture_Overview#Matchmaker) for what the match maker is.
+See [the MatchMaker documentation at GPII wiki](https://wiki.gpii.net/w/Architecture_Overview#Matchmaker) for what the matchmaker is.

 ### Table of Contents
 1. [Input Payload](#user-content-input-payload)